- Main purpose of SLRUs

 Besides regular transactions, there are variations of transactions.
 Transactions can be created inside other transactions, which are called “nested transactions.”

 Whether parent or nested transactions, they each get their own 32-bit integer identifier once they begin modifying something, and these are all tracked while they’re in use.
-The SAVEPOINT keyword (blog post: You make a good point! — PostgreSQL Savepoints saves incremental status for a transaction.
+The SAVEPOINT keyword (blog post: You make a good point! — PostgreSQL Savepoints saves the incremental status for a transaction.

 Another variation of a transaction is a “multi-transaction,” (multiple transactions in a group) or “MultiXact” in Postgres speak.